-Anyone can commit an act of genderbased violence including a spouse, intimate partner, family member, caregiver, in-law, stranger, parent, service provider or someone who is exchanging money or goods for a sexual act.
+Anyone can commit an act of genderbased violence including a spouse, intimate partner, family member, caregiver, in-law, stranger, parent, or someone who is exchanging money or goods for a sexual act.

-Anyone can be a survivor of genderbased violence - this includes, but isn't limited to, people who are married, people with disabilities, children, LGBT persons, elderly individuals or people who engage in sex work.
+Anyone can be a survivor/victim of gender-based violence - this includes, but isn't limited to, people who are married, elderly individuals or people who engage in sex work.

-Protect the identity and safety of a survivor.
-Do not write down, take pictures or verbally share any personal/identifying information about a survivor or their experience, including with your supervisor.
-Put phones and computers away to avoid concern that a survivor's voice is being recorded.
+Protect the identity and safety of a survivor/victim.
+Do not write down, take pictures, or verbally share any personal/identifying information about a survivor/victim or their experience, including with your supervisor.
+Put phones and computers away to avoid concern that a survivor/victim's voice is being recorded.

-- Personal/identifying information includes the survivor's name, perpetrator(s) name, date of birth, registration number, home address, work address, location where their children go to school, the exact time and place the incident took place etc. - Share general, non-identifying information: - To your team or sector partners in an effort to make your program safer. - To your support network when seeking self-care and encouragement.
+Personal/identifying information includes the survivor/victim's name, perpetrator(s) name, date of birth, registration number, home address, work address, location where their children go to school, the exact time and place the incident took place etc.

+- Share general, non-identifying information - To your team or sector partners in an effort to make your program safer. - To your support network when seeking self-care and encouragement.